Richard Eckstrom

 Richard A. Eckstrom (born June 23, 1948) is an American politician from the state of South Carolina.
-A Republican, he has served as the comptroller general of South Carolina since 2003.
+A Republican, he served as the comptroller general of South Carolina from 2003 until his resignation in 2023.
+From 1995 to 1999, he served one term as the South Carolina Treasurer.
+When elected as Comptroller General, he was the first Republican to serve in the post since 1876.

 Early life

 Eckstrom was born in Duluth, Minnesota, on June 23, 1948.
 His family moved to Columbia, South Carolina, in 1957, when his father, a professor, took a job at the University of South Carolina (USC).
 He graduated from USC in 1971 with a bachelor's degree.
 He served in the United States Navy, reaching the rank of captain, and worked in business.
 Eckstrom returned to school and earned a Master of Business Administration from USC in 1977.
 He went to work for Peat Marwick Mitchell in Columbia in 1978.
 He earned a master's degree in accounting from USC in 1978.
 He is a certified public accountant.

 Career

 In the 1994 elections, Eckstrom ran as a Republican for Treasurer of South Carolina and defeated Grady Patterson, a Democrat who served in the role for 28 years.
 Patterson defeated Eckstrom in the 1998 elections.
 In 1999, Eckstrom ran in a special election to the South Carolina House of Representatives to succeed André Bauer, who resigned after being elected to the South Carolina Senate.
 Eckstrom lost to Chip Huggins.

 In 2002, Eckstrom ran for comptroller general of South Carolina.
 He defeated Jim Lander, the incumbent, in the general election.
 He was reelected in 2006, 2010, 2014, and 2018.
 He won reelection to a sixth term without opposition in 2022.